yonoteam/DeepIsaHOL/README.md

 >>> data_extractor.shutdown_gateway() # close the Isabelle and Scala processes
 ```

-In case of connections issues, you can manage your ports in the creates `ports.json` in this repository's top directory.
+In case of connections issues, you can manage your ports in the (automatically created) `ports.json` at the top directory of this repository.

 ## Data interaction